 1. 20 tons of hair belonging to women prisioners who were shaved completely (genitals included), and whose hair was primarily used to manufacture textiles and other products.

 2. 80.000 pairs of shoes were found in Auschwitz previous to the Red Army’s invasion (along with suitcases named and addressed, shoe polish and brushes, clothes, pots and pans, eyeglasses, etc.).
-Evidently, the Nazis were able to destroy most of the evidence of their sickly crimes and tortures, although not all of it.
+Evidently, the Nazis were able to destroy most of the evidence of their gruesome crimes and tortures, although not all of it.

 3. Walls covered with the pictures of men and women who were deported to the extermination camps, together with the dates they arrived and the date they were killed.
 The longest time period I observed was 6 months.